nazan/api-notebook/README.md

 Project configuration is through [node-config](https://github.com/lorenwest/node-config).
 To add or override config options, just add a file for your environment (E.g. `development.json`).
 All plugin config options should be stored under the `plugins` key, while other options are depicted in the `example.json` and `default.json` files.

 To use the GitHub plugin functionality, [register a new application on Github](https://github.com/settings/applications/new) and set your keys in under `plugins.github`.
+Make sure that your new application has the application.url as Authorization callback URL.